Are you thinking of sharing your story in the media? Here’s what you need to know

 If you have been through trauma, I would personally recommend making sure that you have had, or are having, therapy to help you process what happened first - but this is a personal choice.

-Are you prepared to see your story interpreted by someone else and/or reduced to a short summary?
+Are you prepared to see complex details of your experience reduced to a short summary?

-It is inevitable that some details that are important to you may have to be cut from the final article because they are too complex to explain within the word count.
+It is inevitable that some details will be left out of the final article because they are too complex to explain within the word count.
+It is also likely that some details might be simplified, to make it easier for readers to understand.

 What is your plan for the day of publication?
 Do you have a support network in place?

-Seeing our experiences written in blank and white for the world to see can stir lots of unexpected feelings.
+Seeing our experiences published in black and white can stir lots of unexpected feelings.

-It can help some people feel validated, particularly if their concerns were dismissed during their experience.
-But it can be upsetting or make you feel angry to see what happened to you set out on the page, especially when it is clear it a traumatic experience could have been avoided.
+But it can also be upsetting or infuriating to see what happened to you set out clearly on the page, especially if it was a traumatic experience which could have been avoided.

 Even if you love the article, it can bring up surprising feelings from the time of the experience.
-And if you’re unhappy with any elements of the write-up, it can - in the worst cases - feel like you’ve been let down or betrayed all over again.
+And if you’re unhappy with any elements of the write-up, in a worst-case scenario it can feel like you’ve been let down or betrayed all over again.

 But many people feel invigorated and inspired to shout out about the issue even louder - and want to spend publication day sharing the story as widely as possible.